ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

     the following text:
     {question}
     ```
-3. **Write a "refine" prompt** This prompt asks GPT-3.5 to refine their answer
+3. **Write a refine prompt** This prompt asks GPT-3.5 to refine their answer
 given new information.
 This prompt is called successively until all chunks are
 shown.
 Then, we take the refined answer and assign it as our LLM's prediction.
 The refine prompt looks like this: